schoolwidelabs/sensor-immersion/Lesson3/New/environmental.md

 ## Step 3

-First we need to ‘calibrate’ the sensor to find what values for CO2 are above normal and should sound the alarm.
+First we need to 'calibrate' the sensor to find what values for CO2 are above normal and should sound the alarm.
 Use your skills from Lesson 2 to determine the current level of CO2 in the room.

 **Enter this value on question 2 on the google form**